Reclaimed water: Reuse in space stations

 Wastewater reclamation can be especially important in relation to human spaceflight.
 In 1998, NASA announced it had built a human waste reclamation bioreactor designed for use in the International Space Station and a crewed Mars mission.
 Human urine and feces are input into one end of the reactor and pure oxygen, pure water, and compost (humanure) are output from the other end.
 The soil could be used for growing vegetables, and the bioreactor also produces electricity.

 Aboard the International Space Station, astronauts have been able to drink recycled urine due to the introduction of the ECLSS system.
 The system costs $250 million and has been working since May 2009.
 The system recycles wastewater and urine back into potable water used for drinking, food preparation, and oxygen generation.
-This cuts back on the need for resupplying the space station so often.
+This cuts back on the need to frequently resupply the space station.

 De facto wastewater reuse (unplanned potable reuse)

-De facto, unacknowledged or unplanned potable reuse refers to a situation where reuse of treated wastewater is, in fact, practiced but is not officially recognized.
+De facto, unacknowledged or unplanned potable reuse refers to situations where reuse of treated wastewater is practiced but is not officially recognized.
 For example, a sewage treatment plant from one city may be discharging effluents to a river which is used as a drinking water supply for another city downstream.

 Unplanned Indirect Potable Use has existed for a long time.
 Large towns on the River Thames upstream of London (Oxford, Reading, Swindon, Bracknell) discharge their treated sewage ("non-potable water") into the Thames, which supplies water to London downstream.
 In the United States, the Mississippi River serves as both the destination of sewage treatment plant effluent and the source of potable water.

 Design considerations

 Distribution

 Non-potable reclaimed water is often distributed with a dual piping network that keeps reclaimed water pipes completely separate from potable water pipes.

-In many cities using reclaimed water, it is now in such demand that consumers are only allowed to use it on assigned days.
-Some cities that previously offered unlimited reclaimed water at a flat rate are now beginning to charge citizens by the amount they use.